 Jennifer's Body explores the struggles of friendship and romance through its supernatural premise.
 If you want a cheerleader comedy that's unlike any other, this is a great option.

-In Don't Talk to Irene, Irene (Michelle McLeod) is overweight—and in the world of cheerleaders, that isn't exactly an admired characteristic.
+In Don't Talk to Irene, the eponymous Irene (played by Michelle McLeod) is overweight—and in the world of cheerleaders, that isn't exactly an admired characteristic.

 After she's unjustly suspended from school, Irene is forced into doing some community service at a retirement home.
 While there, she signs up the residents for a dance-themed reality show.